Here you are, searching for how to be a great manager.

 But how do you do that?

-Well, here is the most important aspect of building teams: you must lead your reports to identify with the team (or company).
+Well, here is the most important aspect of building teams: you must lead your reports to identify with the team and/or company.

 It’s that sense of belonging, often encapsulated in people defining themselves as team members, which turns individuals into teams.